ocaml-sf/ocaml-sf-website/src/internal/invoice-information.md

 ### Invoice recipient

-The invoices should be in PDF format, sent by email, and formally addressed to the following entity:
+The invoices should be in PDF, sent by email, and formally addressed to the following entity:

 > Fondation partenariale Inria / Fondation OCaml